ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 The parent region of the notch can be set to the rotor region, so that the notch is set as a sub-region.
-Motor-CAD uses implicit subtractions, so that the notch subtraction will be handled automatically.
+Motor-CAD uses implicit subtractions, so that the notch subtraction is handled automatically.
-The notch will appear as a sub-region of the rotor in the Geometry -> Editor tab in Motor-CAD.
+The notch appears as a sub-region of the rotor in the Geometry -> Editor tab in Motor-CAD.

 .. code:: python